runmca/runmca.github.io/index.md

 ## Hello.

-Currently working on SQL queries, PowerSchool API’s , Google Apps Script and Data Studio.
+Currently working on education data visualizations using SQL, API’s, Google Apps Script and Data Studio.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.